Document-level Event Extraction with Efficient End-to-end Learning of Cross-event Dependencies: Analysis

+To show that the performance gain of \DEED~ is resulted from improved capabilities of \DVN~ in judging the structure of predicted triggers, we investigate how close \DVN~ approximates the oracle value function under different training settings.
+We use cross entropy loss as the distance function between the output of \DVN~ and and output of the oracle value function on the test set.
+The lower the loss is, the closer between the output of \DVN~ and the output of the oracle value function. \Cref{tab:dvn_quality} shows the approximation results.
+The SNLC variation (swap noise applying to lower-confident predicted triggers) yields the lowest loss comparing to the base model and other variations.
+Along with the results shown in \Cref{tab:sentence_level}, we show that lower \DVN~ loss results in better trigger scores.
+This demonstrates that integrating noise into \DVN~ training procedure is effective in learning better \DVN~ and obtaining better overall performance.

-\section{Error Analysis}
+\subsection{Error Analysis}

-We manually compared gold and predicted labels of event mentions on the ACE05 test set and analyze the mistakes made by our model.
+We manually compared gold and predicted labels of event mentions on the ACE05 test set and analyzed the mistakes made by our model.
 These errors are categorized as demonstrated in \Cref{fig:error_distribution}.

-\paragraph{Annotation Error} A significant portion of the false positive errors are caused by incorrect annotation.
-In some cases, the annotation fails to identify events in sentences.
+\paragraph{Annotation ambiguity} A significant portion of the false positive errors are caused by the ambiguity of the task.
+Such ambiguity can result in disagreement between human annotators.
 For example,

 \begin{quotation}

 Lebanese Prime Minister Rafiq Hariri submitted his \textit{resignation} Tuesday and it was accepted by President Emile Lahoud.